MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Wrong explicit SPN account

-This issue might occur if the SPN is associated with the wrong account in Active Directory.
+This issue might occur if the SPN is associated with the wrong account in AD.
 For more information, see [Cannot generate SSPI context error](cannot-generate-sspi-context-error.md).

 ### Explicit SPN is missing